 Our department, in conjunction with Philosophy & Religious Studies, offers a unique learning opportunity to you as a major or minor.
 This study abroad program is designed allows you to take upper level courses in your major while exploring Ireland.
-This year, Dr. Dustin Anderson and Dr. Dan Pioske will work with a small group of students over a full summer semester to learn about this country and its role in the Western world’s understanding of myth, memory, and religion on a transnational scale.
+This year, Dr. Gautam Kundu and Dr. Finbarr Curtis will work with a small group of students over a full summer semester to learn about this country and its role in the Western world’s understanding of myth, memory, and religion on a transnational scale.

 classes are available as 3090 and 5090G